 A guidebook or at least a topo is recommended.
 'Taos Rock' and 'Rock Climbing: New Mexico' are both excellent guides to the area, and both include the best climbs.
 'Taos Rock' includes 2 or 3 more routes that aren't in RC:NM.
 There are some lines/variations that are not in any guidebook.

 From Taos: Take NM 522 north past the village of Questa.
 6 miles past Questa take a right at a sign to El Rito.
 Go just under a mile to where the road turns (at a house) to dirt.
 Veer right and then climb up the steep road for just under a mile farther.
-High clearance is helpful (or add about 0.5 miles of walking).
-At the T-junction, go right, and continue for 0.2 miles a small parking and the trailhead on the left.
+High clearance is helpful (or add about 0.5 miles of walking on the road).
+At the T-junction, go right, and continue for 0.2 miles to a small parking lot and trailhead on the left.

 The trailhead is an ok place to camp.

 The trail climbs through the pine forest and soon meets a beautiful creek.
 In early season, the trail may be flooded by the creek in some places, but should not be a problem.
 As the trail gets steeper, the dome is obvious on the left.
 Stay on the trail until about level with the base, then traverse left to the base of the rock.
 This will take 45 minutes or so.

 Weather station 5.5 miles from here

 ['4 Stars',4],['3 Stars',5],['2 Stars',0],['1 Star',0],['Bomb',0]

 Browse More Rock Climbing Classics in Questa Dome